Lab-of-Adaptive-Immunity/Supereffectors_scRNAseq/README.md

 All scripts are distributed to ease the reproduction of the analysis from the above paper, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the MIT Licence for more details.
+See the MIT Licence and LICENSE.md file for more details.

 **Manuscript:** LINK